open-traffic-generator/otg-examples/KENG.md

 ## Github Contaner Registry

 In order to use this method, you need a Github account.
 The account should be given access to private [KENG](https://www.keysight.com/us/en/products/network-test/protocol-load-test/keysight-elastic-network-generator.html) images by Keysight team.
+Use "Request Demo" link on [KENG](https://www.keysight.com/us/en/products/network-test/protocol-load-test/keysight-elastic-network-generator.html) page for that.

 Create a new personal access token (PAT) via [https://github.com/settings/tokens/new](https://github.com/settings/tokens/new?scopes=read:packages):